Anatolian hieroglyphs: Typology

 As in Egyptian, characters may be logographic or phonographic—that is, they may be used to represent words or sounds.
 The number of phonographic signs is limited.
-Most represent CV syllables, though there are a few disyllabic signs.
+Most represent CV syllables (CV = consonant vowel), though there are a few disyllabic signs.
 A large number of these are ambiguous as to whether the vowel is a or i.
 Some signs are dedicated to one use or another, but many are flexible.

 Words may be written logographically, phonetically, mixed (that is, a logogram with a phonetic complement), and may be preceded by a determinative.

 Other than the fact that the phonetic glyphs form a syllabary rather than indicating only consonants, this system is analogous to the system of Egyptian hieroglyphs.